TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-08-23-9-awesome-features-from-symfony-plugin-in-gifs.md

 ## 9. Template Autocomplete (PHP)

-You probably know the basic template autocomplete from `/templates`.

-But how to do the same for decoupled templates in `/packages/Provision/templates`?
+You know the basic template autocomplete from `/templates`.
+But how to do that for decoupled templates in `/packages/Provision/templates`?

 <img src="/assets/images/posts/2018/symfony-plugin/template-elsewhere.gif" class="img-thumbnail">